 - Compensation for services, including wages, salaries, fees, commissions, tips, taxable fringe benefits, and similar items;

 - Taxable interest received;

 - Dividends and capital gain distributions;

 - Taxable refunds of state and local income taxes;

 - Alimony and separate maintenance payments;

-- Net income derived from a business, profession, or farm;
+• Net income derived from a business, profession, or farm;

 - Net gain from the sale of capital assets;

-- Net gain from the sale of business property; - Taxable amounts of annuities, pensions, and individual retirement arrangement (IRA) distributions; - Rents and royalties; - Distributive share of partnership or S corporation net income; - Net income from an estate or trust; - Unemployment compensation; - Taxable amounts of social security and railroad retirement (Tier 1) payments; - Prizes, awards, and gambling winnings; - Amounts received that were claimed as a deduction or credit in a prior year; and - Bartering income.
+- Net gain from the sale of business property;

+- Taxable amounts of annuities, pensions, and individual retirement arrangement (IRA) distributions;

+- Rents and royalties;

+- Distributive share of partnership or S corporation net income;

+- Net income from an estate or trust;

+- Unemployment compensation;

+- Taxable amounts of social security and railroad retirement (Tier 1) payments;

+- Prizes, awards, and gambling winnings;

+- Jury duty fees;

+- Amounts received that were claimed as a

+- deduction or credit in a prior year; and

+- Bartering income;

+- Alaska permanent fund dividends;

+- Qualified state tuition program earnings.

-Some reported income was fully or partially excluded from total income for 1999.
+Some reported income was fully or partially excluded from total income for 2001.
 The following is a list of such items:

-- The cost basis of pension, annuity, or IRA payments or distributions; - Tax-exempt interest; - Limited exclusion of social security benefits and railroad retirement benefits (only reported if there was also a taxable amount); - Limited exclusion of qualified foreign earned income; - Exclusion of part or all of the gain from sale of principal residence up to \$250,000 (\$500,000 on joint returns); and
+- The cost basis of pension, annuity, or IRA payments or distributions; - Tax-exempt interest;

+• Limited exclusion of social security benefits and railroad retirement benefits (only reported if there was also a taxable amount);

+- Limited exclusion of qualified foreign earned income; - Exclusion of part or all of the gain from sale of principal residence up to \$250,000 (\$500,000 on joint returns); and